ixaxaar/monoid.space/Types/relations.lagda.md

 module Types.relations where
 ```

-We begin by constructing relations as types.
+Relations can be defined as properties that assign truth values to finite tuples of elements.
+A binary relation would output a truth value given two objects, similarly a unary relation would apply on a single object to output a truth value.
+This can be generalized to k-ary relations.
+In type theory, however, since relations are also types and "truth values" of a proposition is replaced by existence or belonging to the universe of all types, one can think of relations as functions that take n-tuples as input and return some  object of type `Set1` - the set of all `Set`s.
 A binary relation `∙` between two objects `a` and `b` is a function type:

 ```agda
 Rel : Set → Set1